HeapSpace/heapcon/content/cookie-information/_index.md

 - To let you store your favorite program schedule in your browser – we don't see or collect that information from you;</br>
 - To see some basic information about people visiting our site – it is described in detail in the next section.</br>

-The cookies we use allow us to see:
+The cookies we use allow us to see:</br>
 - The Internet domain and Internet Protocol (IP) address from which you access our Website;</br>
 - The type of Internet browser and the operating system of the computer you use to access our Website;</br>
 - The date and time you visit our Website;</br>